 - Walk a certain distance and turn around

-The idea is that these “tests” should be easy for a sober person to pass.
-However, this is not always accurate, and it can be easy for an officer to claim you failed the test simply if you seemed wobbly, for example.
-It’s important to know that you are not required to take these tests.
+These tests are intended to be easy for a sober person to pass.
+However, this is not always accurate, and an officer can claim you failed the test.
+You are not required to take these tests.
 Most DUI lawyers would recommend politely declining these tests without providing a reason.

 If you did perform a field sobriety test during your arrest, your lawyer can look for ways to fight the test results.